XP and Advancement

 XP for Scenes

 A “plot-advancing scene” is one that contributes to moving a plotline forward, or starting a new one.
-Scenes that don’t involve any significant risk of failure are not plot-advancing within this meaning of the term — having a long talk among the members of your coterie may well advance some or all of the plotlines you’re collectively involved in, but it is not usually a scene that warrants an XP award.
+Scenes that don’t involve any significant risk of failure are not “plot-advancing” within this meaning of the term — having a long talk among the members of your coterie may well advance some or all of the plotlines you’re collectively involved in, but it is not usually a scene that warrants an XP award.
 Similarly, a friendly paintball match among friends is something that a character can be at risk of failure from without that risk being significant — that is, winning or losing has little effect on any ongoing storyline.

 XP Scaling